BwhelanKK/Cook4One/README.md

 # Cook4One

 Cook4One was created as a landing page for a cookery course targeted at people that have little or no experience in cooking.
 The main target is new college students in shared accomodation with a small budget.
+The course aims are to teach the candidates how to budget, plan an prepare meals i

+## Features

+### Existing Features

+### Features Left to Implement

+## Testing

+### Validator Testing

+### Unfixed Bugs

+## Deployment

+## Credits

+### Content

+### Media

+## Other General Project Advice